sempitern0/Terrainy/README.md

 # Terrain shaders
 This addon provides multiple shaders to achieve terrain texturing based on **world height** and **triplanar mapping**, designed to avoid visible UV seams and texture stretching.

-They are located in `res://addons/terrainy/shaders/terrain`
+All shaders are located at: `res://addons/terrainy/shaders/terrain`

+1. Create a new `ShaderMaterial`
+2. Assign the desired shader
-To use them just create a new `ShaderMaterial`, assign the desired shader and set this material into the `MeshInstance3D` where the terrain mesh was generated.
+3. Apply the material to the `MeshInstance3D` that contains your terrain mesh

 ## Triplanar terrain
 The shader `triplanar_terrain.gdshader` projects textures in **three axes (X/Y/Z)** and blends them based on surface normals.
 It eliminates visible seams and UV stretching.

-There are few terrain textures to test located on `res://addons/terrainy/shaders/terrain`
+A small set of test terrain textures is included at: `res://addons/terrainy/shaders/terrain`

 ![triplanar_terrain](images/triplanar_terrain.png)